 A southern Australian take on a classic Rhone grape: it’s voluptuously aromatic, with beautiful apricot and peach flavours and a full body.
 Particularly good, we think, when paired with slightly spicy dishes like squid and Thai spices.

-Since joining our list a couple of years ago, this has become a great hit, proving to be a superb seafood wine.
-Grown in vineyards just a couple of miles from the Atlantic, the cool seaside nights ensure the grapes’ aromatic character is retained, along with a nice crisp finish.
+Albariño is relatively unknown, but is one of the world’s great grapes, producing superb seafood wine.
+Grown in vineyards just two miles from the Atlantic, the cool seaside nights ensure the grapes’ aromatic character is retained, along with a nice crisp finish.
 If you haven’t tried Albariño before, we strongly recommend you do.
 And prepare to be wowed.

 LIGHT TO MEDIUM BODIED REDS